electrode-io/electrode/docs/chapter1/further-develop-component/component-helpers.md

 ## Develop helpers for the components

-Sometimes it makes sense to do the heavy lifting of your application in one or more separate modules that are imported.
+Sometimes it makes sense to import a module to do the heavy lifting of your application.
 For example, let's make a helper module to handle different types of graphs.
-Remember that this helper was imported into the app in the last section via:
+Remember that this helper was imported into the app in the last section using:

 ```js
 import style from "../helpers/graph-styles";
 ```

-In `src`, create a folder named `helpers` with a file named `graph-styles.js` inside \(`<your-component>/packages/<componentName>/src/helpers/graph-styles.js`\).
-Copy the code from below into this file:
+In the `src` directory, create a folder named `helpers` with a file named `graph-styles.js` inside the directory: \(`<your-component>/packages/<componentName>/src/helpers/graph-styles.js`\).
+Copy and paste the code from below into this file:

 ```js